Yandex Cloud

 Create a clusterCreate a cluster

-1. In the management console, select the folder where you want to create a DB cluster.
+1. In the management console, select the folder where you want to create your database cluster.

 3. Click Create cluster.

-4. Specify your cluster settings and click Create cluster.
+4. Specify the cluster settings and click Create cluster.
 For more information, see Creating a cluster.

-5. Wait until the cluster is ready: its status on the Yandex StoreDoc dashboard will change to Running and its state, to Alive.
-This may take some time.
+5. Wait until the cluster is ready: its status on the Yandex StoreDoc dashboard will change to Running, and its state to Alive.
+This may take a while.

-1. If you are using security groups for a cloud network, configure them to enable all relevant traffic between the cluster and the connecting host.
+1. If using security groups for the cloud network, configure them to allow all required traffic between the cluster and your connection host.

 Linux (Bash)/macOS (Zsh)